 Horizontal scale scores are used to describe student performance within a given grade level and content area.
 Horizontal scales are created separately for each grade level and content area, making no reference to potential similarities in content across grade levels.
 By contrast, vertical scale scores can be used to describe student performance across grade levels within a content area.
-A vertical scale places scores of assessments that measure student performance in the same content area at different grade levels onto a common scale, thereby making those scores comparable with one another and facilitating inferences about changes in students' scores across grades.
+A vertical scale places scores of assessments that measure student performance in the same content area at different grade levels onto a common scale, thereby facilitating inferences about changes in students' scores across grades.

-For the STAAR assessments, vertical scales have been developed for the following grade levels and content areas: STAAR grades 3-8 mathematics (a single scale for English and Spanish assessments), STAAR grades 3-8 English reading, and STAAR grades 3-5 Spanish reading.
-For TELPAS assessments, TELPAS reading grades 2-12 is also reported on a vertical scales.
-STAAR grades 4 and 7 writing, grades 5 and 8 science, grade 8 social studies, STAAR EOC assessments, and STAAR Alternate 2 assessments are reported on horizontal scales.
+For the STAAR program, vertical scales have been developed for the following grade levels and content areas: STAAR grades 3-8 mathematics (a single scale for English and Spanish assessments), STAAR grades 3-8 English reading, and STAAR grades 3-5 Spanish reading.
+STAAR grades 4 and 7 writing, grades 5 and 8 science, grade 8 social studies, STAAR EOC assessments, TELPAS, and STAAR Alternate 2 assessments are reported on horizontal scales.